「Times They are a-changin'」

 Even if only 1% of them (73,000 people) receive stem cell therapy, the cost per patient will amount to 7.3 trillion yen if the therapy costs 100 million yen.
 Who in the world is going to absorb this cost and how?

 Regardless of the validity of the science, stem cell therapy has the fatal problem of cost.
-There is one solution.
-Reduce the cost of stem cell production.

 If the manufacturing cost can be reduced to 1/100 of the current cost, the cost per patient would be 1 million yen, which is equivalent to the current AD medical cost of 14.5 trillion yen, which is equivalent to the cost of 7.3 million people in Japan.
 Stem cell therapy for all AD patients would be possible.
 However, if costs cannot be reduced, stem cell therapy for AD will be a " Pie in the sky ".
 The time has come to consider not only the scientific arguments about the efficacy and safety of stem cell therapy, but also the economic justification of stem cell therapy.